The Power Of Postbiotics: What They Are & How They Support Our Overall Health

 Some types of postbiotics appear to interact with the cells of the immune system.
 Specifically, beta-glucans (β-glucans) may support the cellular response to pathogens like parasites, bacteria, and viruses.

 Beta-glucans are a polysaccharide structural component of the cell wall of fungi, yeast, and some bacteria.
 They also are found in cereals such as oats and barley.
-These compounds are detected by receptors in the intestines and stimulate an immunologic response.
-Studies have shown that beta-glucans can modulate the activity of immune cells, activating their antimicrobial activity.
+These compounds are detected by receptors in the intestines and stimulate an immunologic response10.
+Studies have shown that beta-glucans can modulate the activity of immune cells11, activating their antimicrobial activity.
 They also support health by increasing the absorption of carotenoids, antioxidants with anti-inflammatory properties, and promoting the adherence of healthy bacteria to the gut lining.
 These immune modulators are being studied for their use as a treatment for several immune-related conditions.

 Postbiotics are the next frontier of understanding the gut microbiome.
 As research continues to unfold, postbiotic therapy is likely to become an important tool in treating a wide variety of health conditions, from improving immunity to promoting healthy aging.